lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 A detailed theoretical description of the ASA and uses of it can be found [here](ASA-notes.pdf).

 ##### _1\.Building input file_
-This tutorial looks at properties of PbTe.
-Under normal pressure/conditions PbTe crystalises in the rocksalt structure with lattice constant 6.428\angstrom.
-The first step in building an input file is the init.ext (ext is can be replace with any other indicator, pbte in this case) file, which will contain all the structual information about the system of interest. for PbTe we can use:
+This tutorial uses PbTe for porpuses of demonstration, under normal pressure/conditions PbTe crystalises in the rocksalt structure with lattice constant 6.428\angstrom.
+The first step in building an input file is the init.ext  file(ext is replaced by an extension related to the material being studied, pbte in this case), which will contain all the structual information needed for the calculations demonstrated here.
+For PbTe the file will look similar to:

     LATTICE
 	    ALAT=6.427916  UNITS=A